General Information and Participation in

 is available for CalConnect members only, when a participant cannot attend in person and therefore

 participates from a remote location, generally communicating via Jabber

 Conference and Etherpads.
 This option is open to a member participating in the

-IOP Test Event at the discretion of the IOP Test Manager.
+test event at the discretion of the Interoperability Test Manager.

-in-person participation for the reasons stated above, we will attempt
+in-person participation as it is far more valuable for everyone involved, we will attempt

 to allow remote participation for overseas participants, for